cds-snc/digital-canada-ca/content/en/blog/posts/intercept-testing-in-montreal.md

 ---
 layout: blog
-title: Intercept testing in Montreal
+title: Field Note - Intercept Testing in Montreal
 description: >-
   Field Notes are a new content format for the Canadian Digital Service.
 Shorter than a blog post, a Field Note allows delivery teams to give more regular